jo288/KoKo_WebProject_FA19/documents/design-journey.md

   - *Login*:
     - allows employees to log in
     - logging in allows employee to see received contact forms and manage (add/delete) images in the photo gallery
+  - *Upload Image*:
+    - is only visible when the user is logged in
+    - allows the user to upload an image to the gallery

 - **Process**
   - Card sort 1: